Promoting education for all workers in Ontario and Canada regarding policies that are interfering with recovery and Mental Health in the workplace.

 often the last thing to be impacted,” Dr. Gautam said.

-But there is a price.
-The late treatment, severity of symptoms and easy access to potentially lethal drugs – along with the pervasive stigma in
+is a price.
+The late treatment, severity of symptoms and easy access to

 society – means the rate of suicide among male physicians is about twice